 Your product's features are irrelevant until a buyer understands how they solve a specific problem.
 That’s why you must learn to Sell the Problem, Not the Product.
 Your primary job is to uncover and understand your customer's most pressing challenges, or "pain points."
 By focusing the conversation on the problems they can't afford to ignore, you create a sense of urgency and position your offering as the clear solution.
 This requires you to ask diagnostic questions that get to the root of their issues.
 When you can clearly articulate their problem and demonstrate how you can solve it, the sale becomes a logical next step rather than a difficult decision.

-Classic Sales Techniques That Build Relationships
+Timeless Sales Techniques for Building Relationships

 Sales isn't just about closing deals; it's about opening relationships.
 The most successful sales professionals know that trust is the foundation of any long-term partnership.
 While new methodologies emerge, a few classic techniques have stood the test of time because they focus on the customer.
 These approaches prioritize understanding and helping over just selling.
 By mastering them, your team can move from being vendors to becoming indispensable partners, which is the key to sustainable revenue growth.
 Here are a few foundational techniques that build these critical relationships.